 The Utah Department of Transportation (UDOT) applied to the Bureau of Land Management (BLM) for a right-of-way (ROW) grant on September 18, 2018, to construct a multi-lane, divided highway (referred to as the Northern Corridor) across the Red Cliffs National Conservation Area (NCA).
-The Red Cliffs NCA was designated by Congress through the Omnibus Public Land Management Act of 2009 (OPLMA) (16 USC 460www; Public Law 111-11, Title 1, Subtitle 0, Section 1974).
+The Red Cliffs NCA was designated by Congress through the Omnibus Public Land Management Act of 2009 (OPLMA) (16 U.S.C.
+460ww; Public Law 111-11, Title 1, Subtitle 0, Section 1974).
 The Congressionally defined purpose of the 45,000-acre NCA is to conserve, protect, and enhance for the benefit and enjoyment of present and future generations the ecological, scenic, wildlife, recreational, cultural, historical, natural, educational, and scientific resources of the Red Cliffs NCA and to protect each species that is located in the NCA and listed as a threatened or endangered species under the Endangered Species Act (ESA).
 Section 1974 states that the NCA shall be managed by the Secretary of the Interior through the BLM and that the Secretary shall only allow uses of the NCA that the Secretary determines would further a purpose for which the NCA was designated.

-OPLMA Subtitle O, Section 1977 also directs the Secretary to develop a comprehensive travel management plan for the land managed by the BLM in Washington County and, in accordance with the Federal Land Policy and Management Act of 1976 (FLPMA) (43 USC 1701 et seq.), "in developing the travel management plan, the Secretary shall-(A) in consultation with appropriate Federal agencies, State, tribal, and local governmental entities (including Washington County and St. George City, Utah), and the public, identify one or more alternatives for a northern transportation route in the County."
+OPLMA Subtitle O, Section 1977 also directs the Secretary to develop a comprehensive travel management plan for the land managed by the BLM in Washington County and, in accordance with the Federal Land Policy and Management Act of 1976 (FLPMA) (43 U.S.C.
+1701 et seq.), "in developing the travel management plan, the Secretary shall-(A) in consultation with appropriate Federal agencies, State, tribal, and local governmental entities (including Washington County and St. George City, Utah), and the public, identify one or more alternatives for a northern transportation route in the County."

-The BLM is considering several alternative northern transportation routes as part of this Draft EIS in response to the UDOT ROW application.
-The BLM is utilizing the National Environmental Policy Act of 1969 (NEPA) process to, in addition to analyzing the potential impacts of the proposed ROW, evaluate if the ROW application is consistent with the statutory purposes of the Red Cliffs NCA and whether it is necessary to amend the Red Cliffs NCA RMP to accommodate a ROW, or deny UDOT's application.
-If a ROW is granted and the RMP is also amended, BLM will then be able to fully consider that ROW as a specific northern transportation route (i.e. a Northern Corridor) as part of a future travel management planning process as Congress has instructed in Section 1977 of OPLMA.
+The BLM is considering several alternative northern transportation routes as part of this Environmental Impact Statement (EIS) in response to the UDOT ROW application.
+The BLM is utilizing the National Environmental Policy Act of 1969 (NEPA) process to, in addition to analyzing the potential impacts of the proposed ROW, evaluate if the ROW application is consistent with the statutory purposes of the Red Cliffs NCA and whether it is necessary to amend the Red Cliffs NCA Resource Management Plan (RMP) to accommodate a ROW, or deny UDOT's application.
+If the RMP is amended and the ROW is also granted, the BLM will then be able to identify that ROW as a specific northern transportation route (i.e., a Northern Corridor) as part of a future travel management planning process as Congress has instructed in Section 1977 of OPLMA.

 Fully evaluating UDOT's ROW application and potential amendments to the Red Cliffs NCA RMP will also further the Department of the Interior's policy goals, as stated in the Strategic Plan for Fiscal Years 2018-2022, to "enhance conservation stewardship whereby all levels of government and private landowners work cooperatively together in an atmosphere of mutual respect to achieve shared natural resource management goals across landscapes" and to "[develop] and [maintain] strong partnerships with State, local, and private stakeholders in shared conservation stewardship."
-UDOT is seeking to meet the transportation demands of Washington County's anticipated continued growth through 2050 and Washington County is also seeking a renewed Incidental Take Permit (ITP) in order to meet the needs of its increasing population.
-Washington County's current transportation infrastructure may not accommodate the County's projected growth, and it is trying to balance that future growth with the statutory and regulatory provisions
+UDOT is seeking to meet the transportation demands of Washington County's anticipated continued growth through 2050.
+Washington County's current transportation infrastructure may not accommodate the County's projected growth, and it is trying to balance that future growth with the statutory and regulatory provisions governing the Red Cliffs NCA and larger Red Cliffs Desert Reserve (the Reserve), and the protected wildlife that resides on those lands.